Nats GM: Baker's contract won't be 'distraction'

 The Washington Nationals do not want Dusty Baker's contract situation to be a distraction, with general manager Mike Rizzo telling reporters that "it's not going to be an issue" on Friday.

-The 67-year-old Baker led Washington to the 2016 NL East title in the first season of his two-year deal, which expires after this season.
+The 67-year-old Baker led Washington to the 2016 National League East title in the first season of his two-year deal, which expires after this season.
 The Nationals are again atop the NL East, with a 10.5-game lead on the Atlanta Braves entering Saturday's action.

 On Thursday, Baker said that he wanted to return next season.